cisagov/cool-accounts/provisionaccount-role-tf-module/examples/basic_usage/README.md

 To do this, follow these steps:

-1. Comment out the `assume_role` block for the "default" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-pettifogger0-account-admin"`.
+1. Comment out the `profile = "cool-pettifogger0-provisionaccount"`
+   line for the "default" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-pettifogger0-account-admin"`.
 1. Create a new AWS profile called `cool-pettifogger0-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token)